 Issues such as insecurity, guilt, shame, inferiority complex, and father hunger are not official psychiatric diagnoses.
 However, these issues affect the quality of daily life.
-Men use sex, drugs, alcohol, gambling, video games, pornography, and over working to numb the reality and pain of these issues.
+Men use sex, drugs, alcohol, gambling, video games, pornography, and overworking to numb the reality and pain of these issues.
 Then these behaviors become habits and stay long after they have served their usefulness.
 These behaviors often become compounded problems.
 Society tells men as long as they are earning they are fine.

 Any abuser worth a damn does not let the victim know he is being abused.
 Oftentimes victims of abuse and neglect are not aware it is happening.
 They see the treatment they received as normal (because there was no frame of reference at the time).
-When they boy grows up he may feel shame and guilt.
+When the boy grows up he may feel shame and guilt.
 He assumes responsibility for the abuse.
 He may tell himself “dad did the best he could do.”
 He may assume he is stronger for having survived it especially if he is very successful in his present career.

 In therapy, men will grieve their fatherless situation.
 Men will grow from abandonment, abuse, and neglect.
 You will learn how to establish boundaries and make wise choices.
 Are you ready to reduce your guilt, shame, and insecurity?
-Are you tired of repeating the same behavior expecting a different result?
-Do you want to be different from your own father for your son?
+Are you tired of repeating the same behavior and expecting a different result?
+Do you want to be different from your father for your son?
 Time to make a difficult decision that will change your trajectory.
 Time to stop making excuses and start living a good life.
-Now, a psychiatric mental health nurse practitioner can come to your home and provide you the compassionate confidential care you need.
+Now, a psychiatric mental health nurse practitioner can come to your home and provide you with the compassionate confidential care you need.